-Bayko PGA member and Teaching Professional with over 30 years of teaching experience located in Charlotte,
+DAVE BAYKO PGA member and Teaching Professional with over 30 years of teaching

-Ridge Middle School where he is actively coaching now.
-Dave Bayko has also been serving as the first assistant
+School and is actively coaching now for Trinity Prep High school.
+Dave Bayko has also served as the first assistant

 golf coach for both the Men's and Women's golf teams at Wingate University, finishing his fourth season.

-He has had great success by helping the Wingate University's Womens golf team to their first Conference Championship during
+He has had great success by helping the Wingate University's Womens golf team to their first Conference Championship

 The trip to Regionals was the first time for them in the schools history.